yk-tanigawa/yk-tanigawa.github.io/_pages/about.md

 ## Upcoming presentations

+- 2024/9/19: Yosuke will present at [Southern California Symposium on Polygenic Risk Scores](/talks/2024-09-19-SoCalPRS).
 - 2024/11/6: Yosuke will present at the American Society of Human Genetics 2024 Annual Meeting.
   - 11:30-45 am, Room 505: Session 24 - The Sex-Specific Landscape: Variation, Regulation, and Expression